josh-justjosh/parkrun-Cancellations/_pages/parkrun Cancellations.md

                     markersOnScreen = newMarkers;
                 }

-                // after the GeoJSON data is loaded, update markers on the screen on every frame map.on('render', function () {
+                // after the GeoJSON data are loaded, update markers on the screen on every frame map.on('render', function () {
                     if (!map.isSourceLoaded('parkruns')) return;
                     updateMarkers();